dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 **Figure 5-14**: Azure Table API Providers

-Applications written for Azure Table storage can migrate to Azure Cosmos DB by using the Table API.
+Microservices that consume Azure Table storage can migrate to Azure Cosmos DB by using the Table API.
 No code changes are required.

 ### Tunable Consistency

 Earlier in the *Relational vs. NoSQL* section, we discussed the subject of *data consistency*.
-Data consistency refers to the integrity of your data.
+Data consistency refers to the *integrity* of your data.
 Cloud-native services with distributed data rely on replication and must make a fundamental tradeoff between read consistency, availability, and latency.

 Most distributed databases allow developers to choose between two consistency models: [strong consistency](https://en.wikipedia.org/wiki/Strong_consistency) and [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency). *Strong consistency* is the gold standard of data programmability.
 It guarantees that a query will always return the most current data - even if the system must incur latency waiting for an update to replicate across all database copies.
 While a database configured for *eventual consistency* will return data immediately, even if that data isn't the most current copy.
 The latter option enables higher availability, greater scale, and increased performance.